 Despite serious concerns about safety, some people take aconite by mouth for facial paralysis, joint pain, gout, finger numbness, cold hands and feet, inflammation, painful breathing and fluid in the space surrounding the lungs (pleurisy), certain heart problems (pericarditis sicca), fever, skin diseases, and hair loss.
 Aconite is also used as a disinfectant, to treat wounds, and to promote sweating.

 Some people apply aconite to the skin in liniment as a “counterirritant” for treating facial pain, joint pain, and leg pain (sciatica).

 Aconite root contains chemicals that may improve circulation, but it also contains chemicals that can seriously harm the heart, muscles, and nerves.

 - Feeling of coldness.
-There is some evidence that aconite, in combination with other herbs, might improve feelings of coldness in the hands and feet.
+Early research shows that taking aconite together with other herbs might improve feelings of coldness in the hands and feet.

 - Nerve pain.

 - Facial paralysis.